lukasnee/wucy/README.md

-# WUCY - Open source wearable retro computer
+# WUCY - Wearable Retro Computer

 `a watch for nerds`